 #3.
 Noisy neighbours

 You can negotiate just about anything with the landlord, including cutting your tenancy short for the reason of noisy neighbours.
 However, bear in mind that this is not a reason valid enough to break a contract and you cannot use it in court if it goes so far.
 Talk to your landlord and find a solution.

 Other Broken Clauses of the Tenancy Agreement

 The other most often broken rule is that a landlord must give a 24-hour notice before visiting the property.
 This is the law, even if it’s not stated in the tenancy agreement.
 It seems landlords like to do surprise inspections.
 Sometimes the tenants are inside, sometimes they aren’t.
 But in both cases, it leaves a black dot on the landlord’s reputation and is a good reason to have them sued.

-However, bad news is, this only applies to tenants with long-term lease.
+However, the bad news is, this only applies to tenants with a long-term lease.
 For those who don’t have that, all they can do is have a talk with the landlord and try to work it out with peaceful negotiations.